What are X Bar S Control Charts?

-An X-bar, S chart is actually 2 plots between the process mean and the process range over time and is an example of statistical process control.
-This combination helps you understand the stability of processes detect the presence of special cause variation.
+It is actually a two plots to monitor the process mean and the process range (as described by standard deviation) over time and is an example of statistical process control.
+These combination charts helps to understand the stability of processes and also detects the presence of special cause variation.

 Use X Bar S Control Charts When: